Lightning-AI/litgpt/tutorials/prepare_dataset.md

  --destination_path "data/dolly"
 ```

-By default, the maximum sequence length is obtained from the model configuration file.
-In case you run into out-of-memory errors,
-you can try to lower the context length via the `--max_seq_length` argument manually, for example, setting `--max_seq_length 2048`.

 &nbsp;

 ### LIMA

 The LIMA dataset is a collection of 1,000 carefully curated prompts and responses, as described in the [LIMA: Less Is More for Alignment](https://arxiv.org/abs/2305.11206) paper.
+The dataset is sourced from three community Q&A websites: Stack Exchange, wikiHow, and the Pushshift Reddit Dataset.
+In addition, it also contains prompts and answers written and collected by the authors of the LIMA paper.

 The usage is similar to the Dolly dataset described above except that it requires an Hugging Face access token that you need to copy & paste from your Hugging Face account.
 Using Falcon 7b as an example, we can prepare the dataset as follows: